criminal injury claim

 Who Is Responsible For Paying Criminal Injury Compensation?

-Criminal injury compensation is awarded through the Criminal Injuries Compensation Authority (CICA) under the criminal compensation scheme, if the offender cannot be identified, prosecuted, or is unable to pay.
+Criminal injury compensation may be awarded through the Criminal Injuries Compensation Authority (CICA) where an offender cannot be identified, prosecuted, or is unable to pay.

 Contact Criminal Injury Claim to find out how much compensation payout you could receive if you’ve been a victim of crime claim.